cgrindel/rules_swift_package_manager/docs/design/high-level.md

 The `update-repos` mode

-1. Resolves the direct and transitive dependencies for the project using the `Package.swift`.
+1. Resolves the direct and transitive dependencies for the project using a `Package.swift` file.
 2. Writes a `Package.resolved` file.
-3. Writes a `module_index.json` file.
+3. Writes a `swift_deps_index.json` file.
 2. Writes `swift_package` declarations for the direct and transitive dependencies.

 The `update` mode

-1. Reads the `module_index.json` file.
+1. Reads the `swift_deps_index.json` file.
 2. Inspects the project looking for Swift source files.
 3. Identifies the Bazel packages that should contain Swift declarations.
 4. Writes the Swift declarations to Bazel build files.